charlessino/payment-docs/ENGLISH.md

   1. Arrange the parameter names of all input parameters (except sign) in dictionary order, note that parameters with null values do not need to be incoming
   2. Construct it as a link parameter
   3. Add the key at the end (please contact customer service for the key).
-  4. encrypt the string with md5
+  4. Encrypt the string with md5
   5. Convert to lowercase

 ##### <span id="141-----">1.4.1 Signature example</span>